rapodaca/dialect/src/manuscript.md

 ![Implicit hydrogen count.
 The number of hydrogens is set algorithmically.](svg/placeholder.svg)

-# Atom Identifier
+# Atom Index

-To support the assignment and interpretation stereochemical features, each node is assigned a sequential, unique, non-negative integer `id` attribute ("identifier").
-The value of an atom's identifier equals zero for a molecular's graph's first atom.
-The identifier for each subsequently-added atom equals the order (node count) of the graph prior to the addition.
-For example, the identifier for the second atom is one, the identifier for the third atom is two, and so on.
-There is no upper bound on the value of the identifier, although practical limitations of computer hardware and software will likely impose one.
+To support the assignment and interpretation stereochemical features, each node is assigned a sequential, unique, non-negative integer `index` attribute ("index").
+The value of an atom's index equals zero for a molecular's graph's first atom.
+The index for each subsequently-added atom equals the order (node count) of the graph prior to the addition.
+For example, the index for the second atom is one, the index for the third atom is two, and so on.
+The maximum value of an atomic index is 2<sup>32</sup> - 1.

-Identifiers impose an ordering over the atoms in a molecular graph.
-An atom with an identifier less than another atom is said to *precede* it.
-An atom with an identifier grater than another atom *succeeds* it.
-No special significance is ascribed to the atom whose identifier is zero, except that every other atom succeeds it.
+Indexes impose an ordering over the atoms in a molecular graph.
+An atom with an index less than another atom is said to *precede* it.
+An atom with an index grater than another atom *succeeds* it.
+No special significance is ascribed to the atom whose index is zero, except that every other atom succeeds it.

 # Conformation